dwerkjem/spiral_health_journal/documentation/DISCLAMER.md

 - [LICENSE.md](documentation/LICENSE.md)
 - [README.md](README.md)

-write I agree after the colon if you agree to the terms of the disclaimer and license agreement:
+write I agree after the colon if you agree to the terms of the disclaimer and license agreement: I agree